Jeff Atwood

-Jeff Atwood (1970) is an American software developer, author, blogger, and entrepreneur.
-He co-founded the computer programming question-and-answer website Stack Overflow and co-founded Stack Exchange, which extends Stack Overflow's question-and-answer model to subjects other than programming.
+Jeff Atwood (born 1970) is an American software developer, author, blogger, and entrepreneur.
+He co-founded the question-and-answer network Stack Exchange, which contains the Stack Overflow website for computer programming questions.
 He is the owner and writer of the computer programming blog Coding Horror, focused on programming and human factors.

-As of 2012, Jeff Atwood's most recent project was Discourse, an open source Internet discussion platform.
+As of 2012, his most recent project was Discourse, an open source Internet discussion platform.

+In a 2007 blog post, Atwood proposed the following rule related to the rule of least power, calling it "Atwood's law": "Any application that can be written in JavaScript, will eventually be written in JavaScript".

 Career

 Atwood started a programming blog, Coding Horror, in 2004.
-As a result, he met Joel Spolsky, among others.

-In 2007, Jeff Atwood made the quote that was popularly referred to as Atwood’s Law:“Any application that can be written in JavaScript, will eventually be written in JavaScript.”In 2008, together with Spolsky, Atwood founded Stack Overflow, a programming question-and-answer website.
-The site quickly became very popular, and was followed by Server Fault for system administrators, and Super User for general computer-related questions, eventually becoming the Stack Exchange network which includes many Q&A websites about topics decided on by the community.
+As a result, he met Joel Spolsky.
+In 2008, together with Spolsky, Atwood founded Stack Overflow, a programming question-and-answer website.
+The site was followed by Server Fault for system administrators and Super User for general computer-related questions, eventually becoming the Stack Exchange network which includes many Q&A websites about topics decided on by the community.